The Ultimate Guide to Preparing For Your AI Interview

 Don’t try to hold your device while doing your interview.

-Invest in an inexpensive tripod, or prop up your device so it has you squarely in frame.
+Invest in an inexpensive tripod, or prop up your device so it has you squarely in the frame.

 Remember the bots are analyzing your facial features, so be mindful of angles and ensure your face is clearly visible and easy to read.